abcancode/abcancode/README.md

 ## Hi there 👋
 <!--
-- 🔭 I’m currently working on Laravel Web App.
+- 🔭 I’m currently working on a Laravel Web App.
-- 🌱 I’m currently building stuff with LARAVEL.
+- 🌱 I’m currently building cool stuff with LARAVEL.
 - 👯 I’m looking to collaborate on Laravel projects.
 - 🤔 I’m looking to be hired as a Laravel Developer.
 - 💬 Ask me about LARAVEL.